sasmeka/Tailwind_Tickitz/README.md

 ## About The Project

 This project creates a view of a Tickitz mockup using Tailwind Framework.
+The pages created in this project are:
+1. List movie
+2. Profile
+3. Order history
+4. Payment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>